Is It Legal To Leave Your Child Home Alone In Pennsylvania?

 What is the Legal Age to Babysit in PA

-Although there is no set minimum age to leave a child home unsupervised, various organizations provide recommended ages that usually fall between ten and twelve years of age.
+Although there is no set minimum age to leave a child home unsupervised, various organizations recommend ages that usually fall between ten and twelve years of age.
 It is ultimately up to the parents to decide whether they think their child is mature enough to stay home alone.
 Each child is different.
 In one case, a ten-year-old may be able to stay home alone for a few hours and be just fine.
 In another case, a thirteen-year-old may require constant supervision.
 Because there is no minimum age, the law expects each parent to know their child's maturity level and can decide whether the child can be left alone.
 Similarly, a parent should factor in the time they will be away before deciding to go with a child alone.
 A fifteen-minute trip to the grocery store differs from a five-hour dinner party.

 Pennsylvania does not have a minimum age for babysitters, either.
 Most people will consider asking a neighbor's child or a family friend to babysit for the night.
 Again, it is up to the parents to decide who an age-appropriate babysitter is.
 Typically, the parents at least want a babysitter who can contact the parents and call 911 in an emergency.
 Other considerations when choosing a young babysitter could be the number of children they have to watch, their ages, and whether any children have unique medical needs.